Shipping Auto Parts

 Auto parts come in all different shapes, sizes, and materials.
-When it comes to shipping, some can be tricky to pack while many are on couriers prohibited items lists.
-We give you the full lowdown on shipping those spare car parts whether they are used or new.
+When it comes to shipping, some can be tricky to pack while others are prohibited by many couriers.
+Here you'll a full lowdown on shipping spare car parts, whether they are used or new.

-We´ll tell you exactly how to package car components of various kinds, what car components can or can´t be sent, what car parts aren't covered by insurance and how to courier car engines and other large car components.
+We’ll tell you how to package car components of various kinds, what car components can and can't be sent, what car parts aren't covered by protection cover, and how to courier car engines and other large car components.
 With our help, your car or motorbike parts will be safely motoring to their recipient in no time at all.

-However, there are some rules that apply almost universally, to all companies.
-The first is that you can´t send liquids, or any component containing liquids.
+However, there are some rules that apply almost universally to all couriers.
+The first is that you can't send liquids, or any component containing liquids.
 If it is an engine or part of a car that has contained fluid, it needs to have the purge certificate with it showing that it has been purged of all fluids.
-This is relevant to auto parts such as;
+This is relevant to auto parts such as:

-Components made with glass, even partially, may not be covered by the protection cover which includes windows, windscreens, wing mirrors etc. Batteries and airbags are also not suitable to send using general courier services and should not be sent via any of the courier services available to book on our shipping marketplace.
+Components made with glass, even partially, may not be covered by protection cover.
+This includes windows, windscreens, wing mirrors etc. Batteries and airbags should not be shipped using general courier services and should not be sent via any of the courier services available to book through Parcel Monkey.

-Many delivery companies also have restrictions on the size and weight of the package, so make sure you measure the dimensions and weight of your package (including packaging materials, remember!)
-Your package should be packed and ready to go before you enter the details into our shipping calculator to ensure you get the correct shipping rates.
+Many delivery companies also have restrictions on the size and weight of the package, so make sure you measure the dimensions and weight of the item you’re sending, including all the packing materials.
+Your package should be packed and ready to go before you enter the details into our shipping calculator to ensure you get the correct shipping cost.

 If the shipping cost is waived by the seller it can lead to more sales… and who doesn’t appreciate free shipping?

-But as a seller you may not want to be paying out for all your customer's shipping costs, so by putting some of the cost on auto parts sale price and using a discounted shipping calculator tool such as ours, you might be able to afford to offer free shipping without too much impact on your bottom line.
-Using Parcel Monkey you can book reliable US ground shipping services, which are ideal for shipping large and heavy items cheaply and you can choose a courier collection from your home or work or you can choose to drop off your package at a local drop-off point - whatever works best for you.
+But as a seller you may not want to be paying out for all your customer's shipping costs, so by putting some of the cost on the auto part sale price and using discounted shipping rates, you may be able to afford to offer free shipping without too much impact on your bottom line.
+Using Parcel Monkey you can book reliable US ground shipping services, which are ideal for shipping large and heavy items cheaply and you can choose a courier collection from your home or work or drop off your package at a local drop-off point - whatever works best for you.

 Car parts come in all different shapes and sizes, which means there are specific ways you should pack them.
-Following the Parcel Monkey guidelines should help you correctly prepare the most common car parts posted that require certain packaging techniques.
-Most importantly to remember, is your package will be shipped through big warehouses and depots, so double box all your components and use plenty of internal packaging.
+Following the Parcel Monkey guidelines should help you correctly prepare the most common car parts for shipping.
+Remember, your package will travel through big warehouses and depots, so double-box all your components and use plenty of internal packaging.

 If you want to ship restricted items such as headlights or instrument displays, you´ll need to pack them very carefully.
 We recommend using a solid box.
 Then add further protection by covering the fragile side(s) with more cardboard.
 Wrap the part in bubble wrap and make sure it's firmly secured in the box.